trevor-leon/trevor-leon.github.io/_posts/2023-06-25-enhancement-two.md

 &emsp;My [Kotlin Login application](https://github.com/trevor-leon/CS-499-Kotlin-Login) allows the buttons always be displayed, and it properly lets the user know if the input email username does not follow an email address pattern, and the input password follows secure password patterns (uppercase and lowercase letters, numbers, and symbols; for example).
 This clearly shows that I have *designed and evaluated computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs.* I *developed a security mindset that anticipates adversarial exploits in software architecture and design to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources* by creating a CryptoManager class that algorithmically develops an encryption key to store in an encrypted file on the device if the file hasn’t been created yet.
 Then, this key is used by the SQLCipher class with the Room database to encrypt and decrypt data flowing in and out of it.
 Regarding the data structure of the Login class, I gave each Login an ID as the primary key, but also ensured that each username/email was unique when storing them.

 &emsp;Developing this part of the project helped deepen my understanding of algorithms and data structures in general and how important it is to plan them out.
 It made me think and understand more about what should be included in a data structure, and what can be excluded.
 Originally, I thought my idea of hiding the buttons when the username and password text fields had no input was unique and innovative, but it wasn’t necessary and included a lot more code.
 Simply letting the user know when they have input something invalid is much easier, more user-friendly, and more informative.
-It’s also useful to store an ID for the user because any program that extends this login screen will probably want to pass that user ID to the next screen to use for the application.
+It’s also useful to store an ID for the user because any program that extends this app might want to pass that user ID to the next screen to use for the application.

 ---

 ## Enhancement Code Examples

-The original Login activity that I designed for my Inventory app for CS-360 did not validate that a proper email pattern was input into the email text field or that a strong password was input in the password text field before storing it, but I did note in some comments that I wanted that functionality.
+The original Login activity that I designed for my Inventory app for CS-360 did not validate that a proper email pattern was input into the email text field or that a strong password was input in the password text field before storing it, but I did note in some comments that I wanted to implement that functionality at the time.

 ### [LoginDatabase.java](https://github.com/trevor-leon/CS-360_Mobile_Arch_and_Programming/blob/master/app/src/main/java/com/example/inventory/LoginDatabase.java)